Frequently Asked Questions

 Is this a 2-year program?

-If you do the full program, it is a 2-year program.
+If you do the full program, it takes 2 years or so to do it at a reasonable pace while working as a therapist.
 But you don’t have to do it all at once, you can take individual courses as you wish.

 Is there some overlap between the courses?